Archive for July, 2012

 Seriously.
 Let’s go, people.
 Everybody can get behind this one.
 Contact your elected official now.

 Here we go again.
-Time to rerun this blog posting from January 2011.
+Time to re-rerun my post from January, 2011.
 The reasons will be obvious…

 Let’s Stop It Before It Claims Lives